BlokasLabs/pisound-micro-docs/docs/audio-connections.md

 ### External Capacitor Configuration

 For connecting to external audio equipment, this configuration uses coupling capacitors with the HPL and HPR pins.
-This approach electrically isolates the Pisound Micro from other devices and allows the A01 pin to be repurposed as a MONOOUT.
+This approach electrically isolates the Pisound Micro from other devices and allows the A01 pin to be repurposed as a line level MONOOUT.

 #### Wiring

 - **HPL (A03)**: Left channel (via coupling capacitor)
 - **HPR (A04)**: Right channel (via coupling capacitor)
-- **A01 (Optional)**: MONOOUT (can be left unconnected if unused)
+- **A01 (Optional)**: MONOOUT line level mono output (can be left unconnected if unused)

 #### Selecting Capacitors